ucla/ucla-wp-components-lib/README.md

 - [Learn How To Contribute](./docs/contributors/howToContribute.md)
 - [Project Directory Hierarchy](./docs/contributors/projectHierarchy.md)

-Have questions on how to consume or contribute to this library?
-Please reach out to:
+#### Have questions on how to consume or contribute to this library?
+Please reach out to one of our developers:
 - Scott Vosburgh (Senior Web Developer) - svosburgh@stratcomm.ucla.edu
 - Kevin Ma (Web Developer) - kma@stratcomm.ucla.edu
 - Allison Lu (Web Developer/Lead QA) - alu@stratcomm.ucla.edu